 - Demerit points are applied to the licence discs of vehicles owned by juristic entities which are not operators, if the proxy for the juristic entity fails to nominate the driver within 32 days of the actual or presumed service of an infringement notice.

 Demerit points are forgiven and diminished by one point every three months.
 This is regardless of whether the alleged infringer does or does not incur further infringements.
 No-one can accumulate a negative number of demerit points.
 Being a “good driver” is not rewarded.
-Law-abiding motorists’ “reward”, if one thinks that a demerit points system involves punishment and rewards, is not to incur demerit points.
+A law-abiding motorists’ “reward” is not to incur demerit points.

 A few examples of fines and demerit points